Brentano’s Theory of Judgement

 3. Brentano’s Argument from Perception

 We have now introduced the idea that animates Brentano’s theory of judgement: predication is one thing, judgement another.
 We have seen which views inspired Brentano to disentangle judgement and predication.
 However, so far we lack a reason to follow Brentano’s lead.
-How can he convince his readers that predication is not necessary for judgement, since we already judge when we merely accept or reject an object?
+How can he convince his readers that predication is not necessary for judgement, since we already judge when we merely acknowledge or reject an object?

 Sometimes Brentano simply trusts his readers to agree with him if they pay sufficient attention to their own judgements and compare them with, for example, presentations.
 Consider, for instance, the following passage from the opening section of Brentano’s discussion of judgement in PES: